 If left untreated, you are increasing your risks of a torn rotator cuff, which not only includes pain but also lack of function and can lead to surgical intervention.
 McVicker encourages anyone with shoulder pain to talk to their primary care doctor about seeking physical therapy.

 How physical therapy can help

 When a patient comes in for physical therapy, the first session includes an examination and education.
-Seiter will determine ways to control the pain and inflammation including ice, massages and/or electrical stimulation.
-The better part of the first meeting is educating the patient on what they are experiencing and making sure they understand the syndrome.
-Seiter also will show them some exercises they can do at home including position changes, postural changes and other exercises to decrease pain and inflammation.
+McVicker will help determine ways to manage the pain including ice, massages and/or electrical stimulation.
+She also will show you position changes, postural changes and other exercises that you can do at home to decrease pain and inflammation.

 Physical therapy patients should expect one to three visits a week, depending on the symptoms.
 Sessions last an hour and may continue for four to six weeks.

 “Most patients who receive therapy have good outcomes with restoration of function with little to no pain and limitation,” McVicker says.